-We accept cash in both U.S. Dollars and Costa Rican Colones as well as Visa, Mastercard and American Express.
+We accept cash in both U.S. Dollars and Costa Rican Colones as well as Visa and Mastercard.
 Some companies will apply an additional charge for international transactions.
 We suggest you check with your credit card company if in doubt.

 Is there Wi-Fi at the resort?